Introduction

 Dwight Hall at Yale staff is available to work with each student that has questions throughout the entire process.
 Please reach out to mark.fopeano@yale.edu.

-*New to 2024 – Full Funding vs. Partial Funding
+Full Funding vs. Supplemental Funding

 We are enthusiastic about creating pathways to careers in the social sector for as many students as possible.
 As we’ve refined our programming and worked with students, we have learned that some students are left out of the funding process, while other students with financial needs are often left with incomplete funding sources.

-Full funding applications will be due on February 29th, and will have a preference for projects in New Haven or students proposing projects in their hometown.
+Full funding applications will be due on March 3rd, and will have a preference for projects in New Haven or students proposing projects in their hometown.
 Additional preference will be shown for students with financial need, especially graduating seniors.

 Acceptable Forms of Summer Activity